 About the Festival

-Established in 2007, Ryerson's Documentary Media program is the only MFA degree program in Canada dedicated to developing tomorrow’s documentary filmmakers and visual artists.
-The program contributes to Canada's world-renowned reputation for excellence in documentary by nurturing new talent and critical approaches.
-A unique facet of this program is its cross-disciplinary structure in which students produce work in film, new media, photography, installation, or combinations of the above.
+Established in 2007, Ryerson’s Documentary Media program is the only MFA degree program in Canada dedicated to developing tomorrow’s documentary filmmakers and visual artists.
+The program contributes to Canada’s world-renowned reputation for excellence in documentary by nurturing new talent and fostering innovative critical approaches.